iissms/dublication_removal/README.md

 - **Missing columns** – If the database schema changes, supply the available text columns with `--text-columns`.
 The script will warn you about any missing fields instead of failing.
+- **MathJax conversion errors** – Both training and lookup spin up `scripts/mathjax_worker.js`.
+Run `npm install` to ensure `mathjax-full` is available and verify that Node.js is on your PATH if you see conversion failures.
 - **Performance** – Training on millions of questions is resource intensive.
   Increase the limit gradually, and consider provisioning a machine with sufficient CPU cores and RAM (tens of gigabytes) for full-corpus runs.